olivercalder/WordHelp/README.md

 by `Loader` from a text file containing a list of 'valid' words.
 - _Sample dictionaries can be found int the Dictionaries folder_

-If a word is valid, it is added to a list of valid anagrams, which is then printed.
+If a word is valid, it is added to a new `HashSet` of valid anagrams, which is then printed.
+- A `HashSet` is used, rather than an `ArrayList`, so as to avoid duplicates created by words in which one or more letters occur multiple times.

 ## Wildcard